 In babies, 'spilling' or 'spitting up' stomach contents is a normal process that helps to relieve an uncomfortably full stomach.
-While spilling is generally not considered a disease and nor does not need medical treatment, there are a few things you can do to cope with your baby's spilling.
+While spilling is generally not considered a concern and doesn't need medical treatment, there are a few things you can do to cope with your baby's spilling.

 What causes reflux?

-Reflux happens when the stomach contents are released back up into the swallowing pipe (oesophagus).
+Reflux happens when stomach contents are released back up into the swallowing pipe (oesophagus).

-- Sometimes, but not always, milk spills out the mouth.
+- Sometimes, but not always, milk spills out their mouth.

-- Reflux usually happens after feeding, however, it can also occur when your baby cries, coughs, or strains.
+- Reflux usually happens after feeding, but it can also occur when your baby cries, coughs or strains.